warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/introduction.md

 **SpaceWard** is the front-end interface for the Warden Protocol, enabling account aggregation and modularly secure omnichain operations.

-**For users:** Use the most secure multi-chain multi-sig wallet.
+**For users**: Use the most secure multi-chain multi-sig wallet.
 Create Spaces, protect your wallets and program transactions with Intents, and interact with the Web3 space.

-**For builders:** Build OApps on Warden or any compatible blockchain, protected by Modular Security.
+**For builders**: Build OApps on Warden or any compatible blockchain, protected by Modular Security.

 To engage with SpaceWard, you need to [connect your wallet](/spaceward/connect-your-wallet) with the Warden Protocol.